Becoming a new mom during coronavirus is challenging at the best of times. Here is the ultimate guideline of how it is like and how to cope.

 4. Lack of companionship, which can lead to depression in some mothers

-Where I live, there are women’s groups set up for mothers who are giving birth at the same time.
+Where I live, there are women’s groups set up for mothers giving birth around the same time.
 These groups are set up to empower women, share experiences and walk the motherhood journey together.

 Although I haven’t had the opportunity to meet them due to the pandemic, I believe they are necessary.
 Safety first!